Lowest Mortgage Rate in Canada. Starting from 2.99%

 Canadian Prime Minister Trudeau's planned tariff retaliation is on hold, waiting for Trump's next move.

-If the holds come off and trade disruption occurs, Canada's businesses and industries will experience the shock of input cost and supply chain havoc, made even worse if energy prices rise.
+Canada's businesses and industries will experience the shock of input cost and supply chain havoc, made even worse if energy prices rise.

 The result could be an immediately deteriorating economy with higher unemployment, weaker GDP numbers, reduced consumer spending, and increasing inflation.